 We live in an era where matter is controlled, passive, and obedient, formed by moulds and coated to the point of perfect smoothness, regardless of its own texture.
 Today, the design-oriented exploitation of materials and landscapes is an omnipresent condition of human society, following rational rules determined more by capitalism than anything else.

 But what other potential forces lie within this “anything else”?
 Though difficult to describe, it is the territory of this project: a realm of irrational fantasy, curiosity, play, exploration, and discovery.
 A sensory and imaginative experience, both primal and supernatural; in short, grotesque.

-The experience of wilderness, a cognitive affordance largely abandoned in the Pleistocene era, is returned to domestic space through the creation of wild things, which express the natural affinities of materials rather than harnessing them into pre-determined, rationalised states.
-Raw textures, oxidation, colour variations, and amorphous shapes are evidence of the vibrancy of matter, grotesque but engrossing.
+The experience of wilderness, a cognitive affordance largely abandoned in the Pleistocene era, is returned to domestic space through the creation of wild things, which express the natural affinities of materials rather than harnessing them into pre-determined, rationalized states.
+Raw textures, oxidation, color variations, and amorphous shapes are evidence of the vibrancy of matter, grotesque but engrossing.